-3 Tarrant County Hazard Mitigation Action Plan, 2020
+&lt;sup>3 Tarrant County Hazard Mitigation Action Plan, 2020

-■ The City will be operating under the current Public Assistance (PA) guidelines for reimbursement, as described in the Stafford Act.
+- In the event of a debris-generating incident, the City may activate one or more debris removal contractors. - In the event of a debris-generating incident, the City may activate a monitoring firm. - If warranted, the City will request federal assistance from FEMA through the State. - The City will be operating under the current Public Assistance (PA) guidelines for reimbursement, as described in the Stafford Act.
 Changes to the PA Program or published program-specific guidance may result in a revision to the DDMP or its implementation.